kanlanc/oracle/README.md

 Typical workflow:

-1. Kick off a run: `bun run start -- -m gpt-5.1 -p "Fix the bug" --file src/app.ts`.
+1. Kick off a run: `pnpm start -- --prompt "Fix the bug" --file src/app.ts`.
 The CLI immediately returns with the Session ID and the background worker carries on.
 2. Tail it later: `oracle session <sessionId>` replays the transcript from disk and follows new output until the run finishes.
 3. Check recent work: `oracle status --hours 72 --limit 50` lists the last 72 hours of sessions (cap 50 entries).
 Add `--all` to include every stored session.
 If you accumulate more than 1,000, delete old folders inside `~/.oracle/sessions`.
 4. Need a different storage path?
 Set `ORACLE_HOME_DIR=/custom/cache` before running the CLI.